aikatz/sketch-city/docs/labs/lab3.md

 ---

 ### Objective
 This lab is divided into two.
 One team will take at least two external inputs to the FPGA and display them on a screen.
 The other team will react to an external input to the FPGA of their choice and generate a short ‘tune’ consisting of at least three tones to a speaker via an 8-bit DAC.
 Both of these tasks will help towards the design of the final system.
 In the final competition, all maze information discovered by the robot must be transmitted from the basestation Arduino to the FPGA, and then drawn on a VGA monitor.
-Once the maze has been completely mapped, the FPGA must generate a short tune to be played on a speaker to signify that the maze-mapping is done.
+On+The next task at hand was to enable our sounds using a GPIO signal from the Arduino.
+The Arduino GPIO pins are 5V but the FPGA can only handle 3.3V.
+We used a voltage divider circuit to step the voltage down to 3.3V from 5V before connecting the pin to the FPGA board.
+We also added a switch to toggle the line high or low, in order to enable or disable the sound.
+Finally, we also had to connect the Arduino’s ground to the FPGA’s ground to ensure there was a common ground. ce the maze has been completely mapped, the FPGA must generate a short tune to be played on a speaker to signify that the maze-mapping is done.

 ### Graphics Team: Juan Joel Albrecht, Christine Ou, Yazhi Fan